 Nili Cohen, Former President of the Israel Academy of Sciences and Humanities, Israel Prize laureate, received her LL.B. magna cum laude, LL.M. summa cum laude, and Ph.
 D. from Tel-Aviv University.
 As a student she was the co-founding editor of Tel-Aviv university Law Review.
 She is the author of Interference with Contractual Relations, Inducing Breach of Contract and co-author of Contracts A, B, C, D. She edited (with Ewan McKendrick) Comparative Remedies for Breach of Contract and contributed a chapter to the book.
 She is the recipient of the Sussman Prize in 1986 and was awarded the Zeltner Prize in 1989, the Sussman Prize for the second time in 1991, the Minkoff Prize for excellence in Law in 2002, and the Rector Prize for Excellence in Teaching (in 2003/4, 2004/5, 2014/5).
 She served as Vice-Rector (1994-1997) and subsequently as Rector of Tel-Aviv University (1997-2001).

-Nili Cohen, a member of Academia Europaea and the American Philosophical Society, is an Honorary Professor, the University of Buenos Aires and an honorary doctor, Haifa University and Ben-Gurion University.
+Nili Cohen, a member of Academia Europaea, the American Philosophical Society and a fellow (foreign) of the Accademia dei Lincei, is an Honorary Professor, the University of Buenos Aires and an honorary doctor, Haifa University and Ben-Gurion University.
 She was a member of the Committee of the Codification of Israeli Law.
 She is an Associate Member of the International Academy for Comparative Law and a member of the American Law Institute.
 She established the relations between TAU and Venice International University and served as a member of its Academic Council.